electricimp/ConnectionManager/README.md

 ## onConnect(callback)

 The *onConnect* method assigns a callback method to the onConnect event.
-The onConnect event will fire everytime the connection state changes from offline to online, or when the ConnectionManager's *connect* method is called (even if the device is already connected).
+The onConnect event will fire every time the connection state changes from offline to online, or when the ConnectionManager's *connect* method is called (even if the device is already connected).

 *The callback method takes zero parameters.*